Art of Public Dialogue: Hosting Conversations about Race and Identity, Part 1

 Module 1: September 19th-21st, 2019.

 Location: Centre for Social Innovation, 720 Bathurst Street, Downtown Toronto, ON

-Fee: $3500 plus HST including snacks and materials.
+Fee: $3500 plus HST including lunch, snacks, and materials.
 (20% of our slots are sliding scale.
-Please enquire). *Please note that we can invoice you and you can pay by cheque if you prefer.
+Please inquire).

 Course Leader: See Faculty listed above.

-Given the exceptional circumstances of this particular training (an external presenter, two year long series of three modules, etc.) we’ve had to create a very specific policy that will allow this program to run.
-Unfortunately, we cannot offer refunds with less than 30 days notice.
+Given the exceptional circumstances of this particular training (external presenters, multiple modules, etc.) we’ve had to create a very specific policy that will allow this program to run.

 In case of withdrawal prior to the program, fees will be refunded as follows: